DeveloperMarwan/blockchain-developer-bootcamp-final-project/README.md

 yarn start
 ```

-> in a third terminal window, deploy the contract: (this will deploy to the local hardhat network)
+> in a third terminal window, deploy the contract: (this will deploy to the local hardhat network).
+> The Staker contract is setup so that you can pass in the threashold ETH amount (in WEI) and the staking perion length (in Seconds).
+Currenly, the deployment is set to pass 1 ETH and 60 seconds as the parameter values.
+You can change those values by editing the /packages/hardhat/deploy/00_deploy_your_contract.js file (line #11).

 ```bash
 cd blockchain-developer-bootcamp-final-project